 When I returned to England, post Asia, post birthing I attended classes in West Sussex with Senior teacher Cathy Rogers Evans.
 I was soon immersed in Iyengar yoga and within months I had met BKS Iyengar in London, began to attend workshops, conventions and events with Senior teachers from across the world, studying at the Ramamani Iyengar Memorial Yoga Institute in Pune, India where I attended classes with both Geeta (Iyengar’s daughter) and Prashant (Iyengar’s son) and senior institute teachers.

-I continue my practice in Bath and like all certified Iyengar teachers attend annual professional development days where we are encouraged to challenge ourselves more fully so as to guide our students correctly in their yoga practice.
+I continue my own practice and like all Certified Iyengar Teachers attend annual professional development days where we are encouraged to challenge ourselves more fully so as to guide our students correctly in their yoga practice.
 More recently I have returned to study with the Iyengars in Pune and immerse myself in the culture of yoga that is India.
 I firmly believe that the quality of my teaching is dependant upon my continued study and practice with the Iyengar family and senior teachers.

-I teach at venues around the Forest of Dean and my classes are suitable for all levels and men and women of all
+I teach at venues in the Forest of Dean and on line via Zoom.
+My classes are suitable for all levels regardless of age, fitness, sex, ethnicity.

-If you are a complete beginner there is a specifically sequenced introductory course than runs throughout the year which is an ideal place to start your yoga journey.
-I also run general Level I and II classes of mixed abilities and Pop up holiday extended practice for all to attend.
+If you are a complete beginner there is a specifically sequenced Beginners course than runs throughout the year which is an ideal place to start your yoga journey.